ndm13/aid-embed-fix/readme.md

 redirect is issued (this behavior can be bypassed by adding `no_ua` as a query parameter, if testing another platform).
 If the page *is* loaded by a browser, a JavaScript redirect will take place immediately, with history replacement.
 And if for some reason all logic fails and the user sees the page we present to Discord, it still looks nice enough.

+### Query Parameters
+We pass `share` for profile, scenario, and adventure queries, and `contentType` for profile queries.
+All other query parameters are discarded when forwarding the request.

 ## For Contributors
 My biggest blind spot is testing.
 Discord is a big community for AI Dungeon, but I'm sure there are other platforms